jspotten/cs324-labs/06-lab-shell-signals/README.md

 that you just added when the process finishes.

 `waitpid()` is the key function that you will utilize in `sigchld_handler()`.
-Read the man page for `waitpid()` if you haven't already, and pay special attention to the following:
+Read the man page for `waitpid(2)` if you haven't already, and pay special attention to the following:
  - the different options for the `pid` parameter;
  - the different options for the `options` parameter (note: multiple options